 In addition, Maldonado pro-actively looks for problems by making house calls to the residents in the ward with his "Coming to Your Door" program.
 Thanks to Maldonado’s initiatives we enjoy a better quality of life than we did six years ago.
 But that’s not enough.
 Maldonado will not rest until all 26th Ward residents feel completely safe on the streets of their neighborhoods and at home.

 When Maldonado first took office in 2009, there wasn’t a single Level 1 public school in the 26th Ward.
 Maldonado found this unacceptable.
 By working diligently with CPS, six out of eleven elementary schools in our ward achieved a Level 1 rating by 2013.

 Maldonado didn’t stop there.
 For the first time ever, two new prestigious high schools opened in the 26th Ward during his tenure.

 - Marine Leadership Institute – a school where 94% of graduates are admitted to 4-year colleges and universities.

 - Chicago High School for the Arts (ChiArts) – the only public performing arts school in the entire City.

 As a CPS parent, Maldonado will not settle until all 26th Ward schools achieve Level 1 ratings and offer a safe and conducive learning environment.

-Roberto lives with his wife, Nancy, his mother, Mrs. Carmen Maldonado and his three children, Rene, Roberto, Jr., and Raquel in Humboldt Park.
+Roberto lives with his three children, Rene, Roberto, Jr., and Raquel in Humboldt Park.
 Rene and Roberto, Jr. attend public school in the area.
 They all attend Maternity BVM Catholic Church.